-Most of my recent research focuses on the model of lattice self-avoiding trails, analogous to self-avoiding walks but featuring bond-avoidance rather than site-avoidance.
 This research has produced a number of unexpected results.
-I studied the collapse of trails in three dimension, showing that it exhibits non-standard scaling where there is currently no theoretical prediction available.
+I have shown that the collapse of trails in three dimension exhibits a non-standard scaling for which there is currently no theoretical prediction available.
 I also explored how the phase diagram changes when we introduce a second parameter such as stiffness or nearest-neighbour interactions.

 Lattice trails are not only an important problem in the study of polymeric systems.
 The geometry of intersecting paths lies at the base of our theoretical understanding of many completely different phenomena, for example it is connected to the role of disorder in the Anderson metal-insulator transitions in two dimensions.
 The problem of characterising the collapse transition of trails is considered an open problem in the field, with contrasting predictions, both theoretical and numerical.

 I developed an algorithm to compute the Tutte polynomial of a graph, an object of central importance in both mathematics and physics.
 My algorithm extends the traditional approach based on the transfer matrix with the computer-science concept of tree-decomposition.
 The result is two-fold: a software package to compute the Tutte polynomial of a given graph faster than any other, and a very general framework that can be easily adapted to compute many other kinds of graph polynomials.